National Labor Union

 The National Labor Union (NLU) was the first national labor federation in the United States.
-Founded in 1866 and dissolved in 1873, it paved the way for other organizations, such as the Knights of Labor and the AFL (American Federation of Labor).
-It was led by William H. Sylvis and Andrew Cameron.
+Founded in 1866 and defunct in 1873, the NLU paved the way for other organizations, such as the Knights of Labor and the AFL (American Federation of Labor).
+In 1870, the NLU created the National Labor Reform Party (NLRP), also Labor Reform Party (LRP), which continued until 1878, when it merged into the Greenback Party.

+The NLU led by William H. Sylvis and Andrew Cameron.